orientechnologies/orientdb-docs/release/3.0/What-is-new-in-OrientDB-3.0.md

 ### New execution plan based query engine

 OrientDB team completely re-wrote the SQL query engine.
-The new query engine is more strict, more accurate and explicit in the execution plannin and of course faster!
+The new query engine is more strict, more accurate and explicit in the execution planning and of course faster!

 An example of the new execution planning: